Skip to main content

 Prepare the website

-• switch to the development branch
+• Switch to the development branch

-npm run website-generate-commons -C website
+npm --prefix ~/Work/xpack/xpm-js.git/website run website-generate-commons

-• commit all changes
+• Commit all changes

 Build the static website locally

-Validate the website content in a local build via the npm build script:
+Validate the website content by performing a local build using the npm build script:

-npm run build -C website
+npm --prefix ~/Work/xpack/xpm-js.git/website run build

 Publish the website

-• open https://xpack.github.io/xpm/docs/maintainer/#publish-the-website in a separate window
+• Open https://xpack.github.io/xpm/docs/maintainer/#publish-the-website in a separate window

-• stop the local web server
+• Stop the local web server

-• switch to the website branch
+• Switch to the website branch

-• merge the development branch into the website branch
+• Merge the development branch into the website branch

-• push the website branch to GitHub
+• Push the website branch to GitHub

 info

-• checkout the development branch
+• Check out the development branch

-• wait for the publish to complete
+• Wait for the publication to complete

-• refresh the web page
+• Refresh the web page

-The website branch may be subsequently updated, as long as the version in package.json is not changed.
+The website branch may be subsequently updated, provided the version in package.json remains unchanged.

-Check the result at https://xpack.github.io/xpm/.
+Verify the result at https://xpack.github.io/xpm/.

 Final updates